-During her career, Ms. Klee led a team that is responsible for the software of two facilities on the International Space Station.
-One of the projects that she has worked on is the human research facility, while working for Lockheed Martin and Leidos, supporting the NASA Johnson Space Center.
+While working for Lockheed Martin and Leidos, Ms. Klee led a team that is responsible for the software for the two Human Research facilities on the International Space Station.
+The Human Research facilities are managed by the Research Operations and Integration project, a component of the human research program at the NASA Johnson Space Center.
 The human research facility is complement of equipment that is used to perform human research in space.
-There is an ultrasound on orbit the team maintains by laptops.
 This project has been ongoing since 2001.

 Before establishing her professional career, Ms. Klee pursued a formal education at Bard College at Simon’s Rock in Great Barrington, Massachusetts, earning a Bachelor of Arts in 1982.
 She then matriculated at the University of Houston–Clear Lake, where she received a Master of Science in 1994.
 She went on to attain a Master of Business Administration from the Jones Graduate School of Management at Rice University in Houston in 2001.
-After graduating with these academic honors, Ms. Klee founded a hand analysis business called the Institute of Hand Analysis, with which her main focus is on finger prints and the information they give a person.
+Following certification by the Institute of Hand Analysis, Ms. Klee established a business called Hand Sense Hand Analysis.
+Hand Sense Hand Analysis primarily focuses on fingerprints and the information they give a person.
 She also makes jewelry, which she sells on her website.

 To keep up with trends in her field, Ms. Klee maintains involvement with the Institute of Electrical and Electronics Engineers (IEEE), as well as the IEEE Computer Society.
 She has also been involved in dog rescue for five years.
 In recognition of her efforts, she was awarded the Silver Snoopy Award by NASA in 1999, an award which is given to only 1% of the population.
 Being nominated has to come from either management or from an astronaut.
 She never knew who nominated her, but believes she was nominated by an astronaut, which makes it even more important and special to her.
 In the next five years, Ms. Klee hopes for continued professional growth or possibly retiring to pursue her other areas of interest.